 - Litecoin (LTC) – Often referred to as the “silver to Bitcoin’s gold,” Litecoin is a cryptocurrency designed for faster and more efficient transactions compared to Bitcoin.
 It has gained popularity for its quicker block generation time and lower transaction fees.

 - Cardano (ADA) – Cardano is a platform focused on sustainability, scalability, and security.
 Its native cryptocurrency, ADA, is used to power transactions and smart contracts on the network.
 Cardano’s unique layered architecture and peer-reviewed development approach set it apart from other cryptocurrencies.

 Understanding blockchain technology is crucial for grasping the potential and impact of cryptocurrencies.
 As technology continues to evolve, it is likely to disrupt various industries and reshape the way we think about data security, transparency, and decentralization.
 Stay informed about the latest developments in blockchain technology and the world of cryptocurrencies by visiting Crypto Sense, where you’ll also find a diverse selection of merchandise to showcase your passion for the digital currency revolution.

-Dr. Bartosz Misiurek is a founder of Lean Community and Lean Management Token.
-He is a CEO at LeanTrix Global Company and a Member of the Board at Astral Hodling OU (IT Company).
+Dr. Bartosz Misiurek is a co-founder of a few start-ups like Leantrix, Lean Community, Leancoin, etwi, Lean Global Consulting, Sallar.
+He is a CEO at LeanTrix Ltd., Leancoin Ltd, Do Lean IT OU, and a Member of the Board at Astral Hodling OU.
 Author of the book “Standardized Work with TWI: Eliminating Human Errors in Production and Service Processes.”
-He works as Sr Manager at Automotive Company.
+He works as Sr Manager and TWI Global Coach at Automotive Company.